shawndaniel/evernote-exporter/README.md

     * _(optionally)_ converts the html within files to markdown text,
     * _(optionally)_ further convert the notes to be importable into Zim wiki, which will do the following:
         * further modifies lists, headings, and images in order to comply with zim syntax
-        * replaces all forbidden characters in filenames (which are used as page names) with underscores
+        * replaces all forbidden characters in filenames and directories (which are used as page names) with underscores
         * replaces .html file extension with .txt